o2ba/thesis/sections/3_methodology.typ

 The sample includes complaints filed October 1–20, 2025, verified on October 31 (≥10-day lag).
 This verification window allows sufficient time for Google to process removal requests, as Google's self-reported median processing time for Article 16 notices is less than one day #cite(<google_vlosevlop_2025>, supplement: "§ 2.4").
 Using a Bernoulli (1%) sampling procedure, each URL within the study period was independently selected with a probability of 0.01, yielding an unbiased representation of the overall population of reviews.
 The URLs are extracted into a spreadsheet, and then manually checked if they still exist or if they have been removed at the time of observation.
 Automation scripts handled API queries, pagination, and sampling to ensure completeness and reproducibility while remaining within rate‑limit constraints.

 #pagebreak()

-/* To efficiently retrieve and process this data within Lumen's rate-limit constraints, the study employs automated infrastructure built using AWS Cloud Development Kit.
-The architecture consists of several integrated components designed for reliability, scalability, and reproducibility.
-A Lambda function written in Python serves as the API caller, polling the Lumen API with the following filter parameters: `date_received_facet`, `recipient_name_facet`, `topic_facet`, and `language_facet`.
-Responses from Lumen are paginated, requiring a page parameter to retrieve the complete dataset for each day.
-The process is orchestrated by an AWS Step Function, which iterates through the study period (October 1-20, 2025) day by day, handling pagination automatically and implementing exponential backoff and retry logic to respect Lumen's rate limits.
-Raw API responses are written to Amazon S3 for auditability.
-Within the Step Function workflow, a second Lambda function performs data normalization.
-Each Lumen entry contains metadata for a single takedown request alongside an array of reported URLs, often multiple reviews that a business seeks to remove in one complaint.
-The normalizer flattens this structure so that each URL becomes a separate observation, then applies two filters: retaining only entries where the jurisdictions field contains exclusively `DE` and excluding non-Google Maps URLs.
-The function also parses the Google Maps Client ID from each URL, which allows for business-level aggregation.
-Normalized data is written back to S3 in a queryable format.
-The processed dataset is cataloged using AWS Glue, making it accessible through Amazon Athena's SQL interface.
-The Bernoulli sampling query is executed in Athena to draw a random sample of URLs for manual verification, ensuring that the labor-intensive task of checking review accessibility remains analytically feasible while maintaining statistical representativeness. */

 == Sample Description